awtell/HR-managment/README.md

 1. Ensure both the backend and frontend servers are running.
 2. Open your browser and navigate to `http://localhost:3000` to use the application.

-## Contributing

-Please fork this repository and create a pull request with your changes.

 ## License